Here's every way Samsung fixed the Galaxy Fold

 Stay tuned for more photos and my hands-on video that shows you exactly what's new and different in this second coming of the Galaxy Fold.
 Meanwhile, read on about how Samsung's next foldable phone could be shaped like a square.

-Discuss: Galaxy Fold, take 2: Everything that's new and different in Samsung's foldable phone
+Discuss: Revamped Galaxy Fold fixes past mistakes: Everything different about Samsung's foldable phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.